AnyChart/docs.anychart.com/Basic_Charts_Types/Step_Area_Chart.md

 ### Step Direction

 The Step Area chart is formed by horizontal area segments of the same width as the category, connected with each other by vertical segments.
-To set the exact way these segments are placed, use this method: {api:anychart.core.cartesian.series.StepArea#stepDirection}stepArea(){api}.
+To set the exact way these segments are placed, use this method: {api:anychart.core.cartesian.series.StepArea#stepDirection}stepDirection(){api}.

 There are three modes of step direction: center, backward, and forward.
 The default mode is <strong>center</strong> (in this case data points are placed to the center of horizontal segments).